AkiKurisu/AkiBT/Docs/editor-extensions.md

 Since AkiBT use GraphView as frontend which is powered by UIElement, it can not support all fields.

-If you want to customize field or want to support some fields AkiBT currently not support (eg. Array), you can write an editor class to provide your field which is similar to customize `PropertyDrawer` in `UnityEditor`.
+If you want to customize field or want to support some fields AkiBT currently not support (eg. `UnityEngine.Localization.LocalizedString`), you can write an editor class to provide your field which is similar to customize `PropertyDrawer` in `UnityEditor`.

 ```C#
 [Ordered]